hugodias/reactgram/README.md

 ### Reactgram

-A React JS instagram clone using React JS, React Router and Redux
+A Instagram clone using React JS, React Router and Redux

 ## Installation